lst-ag/rx_shariff/Documentation/Installation/Index.rst

 ^^^^^^^^^^^^^^^^

 The extension uses the TYPO3 logging facility to log warnings when fetching counts from the various social media platforms.
-If you encounter problems, take a look into the logs usually located in the ``typo3temp`` folder.
+If you encounter problems, take a look into the logs, usually located in the ``var/log/`` folder.

 Predefining plugin options